Code-Institute-Submissions/Gwidas-Lemons/README.md

         a.
 Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
         b.
 The main point are made. with the hero image.
         c.
-The users are presented with 6 ptions to easy navigate throught page.
+The users are presented with 5 ptions to easy navigate throught page.

     ii.
 As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         a.
 The site has been designed for a clear understanding for users, all options located in the same space with clear font and clear colors.
         b.
 At the bottom user will find clear usable icons for social media, user can use "home" to navigate back to the homepage.
-        c.
-Contact page is designed to give the option to use for contacting the host with a possibility to leave a message.

 ### Returning Visitor Goals:

         a.
 As a returining user i want to find updated pictures, maybe an option for a gallery in the Future.
         b.
-As a returining user i want to find links for events and more info on motorcycles.
+As a returining user i want to find links for more recipies.
-        c.
-As a returining user i want to find tip and trick on photography.

 ### Frequent User Goals:

         a.
-Frequent users will be able to find new information on photography equipment.
+Frequent users will be able to find new information on Lemons.
         b.
 Frequent users will have the opportunity to view updated images.
         c.
-Frequent users will be given more information about motorcycle builds.
+Frequent users will be given more information about nutrition benefits.

 ### Further Testing: